Overwhelmed hospitals: Tragic stories of people who died of COVID-19 in the cold as told by relatives

 Hours later, his father passed away outside the ER.

-Barrera ended his thread by stressing that this situation is also happening to other Filipinos who are bearing the brunt of the health crisis and poor hospital care in the country.
+The situation is not unique to the family.
+Many others are bearing the brunt of the health crisis and weak healthcare system.

-A doctor at the hospital attested to Barrera’s story and added that she was among the doctors and staff who did their best to help his father.
+A doctor at the hospital attested to Barrera’s story.
+She was among the doctors and staff who did their best to help his father.

 “As a doctor, it frustrates me because we all know how to manage these patients.
 We’re here to give you our best care but we can only do so much these days because health workers are overworked, hospitals are full and our resources are depleting,” said the doctor named Anna Victorino on Twitter.